Skip to content

 })

-Elysia handle file, and mimetype validation declaratively
+Elysia handles file and mimetype validation declaratively

-As Web Standard API doesn't validate mimetype, it is a security risk to trust content-type provided by the client so external library is required for Hono, while Elysia use file-type to validate mimetype automatically.
+As Web Standard API doesn't validate mimetype, it is a security risk to trust content-type provided by the client so external library is required for Hono, while Elysia uses file-type to validate mimetype automatically.

 Middleware